FREE Access Week back this September 2020!

 What a year it’s been!
 A Covid-enforced lockdown has kept people around the globe confined to their homes for most of 2020.
 There is reason for optimism however as travel restrictions have been eased in recent months.
 Spring has arrived and September is both Tourism Month and Heritage month in South Africa when we rejoice in and celebrate the beauty of our natural heritage.

-In that spirit, and to mark the significance of tourism and heritage, CapeNature is delighted to announce that day access to all CapeNature reserves will be free from 23 to 29 September 2019.
+To mark the significance of tourism and heritage, we’re delighted to announce that day access to selected CapeNature reserves will be free from 16 to 22 September 2020.

 There are so many reasons to be proud of our rich natural beauty.
 Did you know that the Western Cape Province is home to a number of World Heritage Sites, so named because they meet the United Nations Educational, Scientific and Cultural Organisation (UNESCO) requirements for containing fauna and flora of outstanding universal value?
 Or that the Cape Floral Region (one of the six floral kingdoms in the world) has the highest concentration of plant species in the world.
 It contains an estimated 9 500 species, of which 70% do not grow anywhere else in the world.